RobotLeopard86/CacaoEngine/tools/matc/README.md

 # Cacao Engine Material Compiler

 ## About
-A tool that compiles Cacao Engine unpacked materials (.ajm) to packed materials that can be used in a game bundle (.xjm).
-It's a thin wrapper over [`libcacaoformats`](../../libs/formats/README.md), so that can also be used and the same result should be achieved.
+A tool that compiles Cacao Engine material definition files (.ajm) to compiled materials that can be used in a game bundle (.xjm).

 ## Command-Line Usage
 ```